ezakhar/help/en/basics/use-training-plan.md

 * **Workouts cannot be created on the past dates.** If you set such dates so that all plan activities or part of them are assigned on the past dates, then they won't appear in your calendar.

-* **Plan can be assigned several times.** You can easily assign plan several times to different dates.
+* **A plan can be assigned several times.** You can easily assign plan several times to different dates.

 ### How to remove plan assignment and delete activities from the calendar {#deleteassignment}

 In the assignments window you can always check when the given plan has been assigned:

 ![Plan assignments](https://264710.selcdn.ru/assets/images/_new/methodology/tp-assignments.png)

 In order to view detailed information on plan assignments, dates and modes of assignment, click on the assignments line.

-In order to remove assignment, go to the assignments context menu and select the "Remove" option.
+In order to remove the assignment, go to the assignments context menu and select the "Remove" option.

 After that, all uncompleted activities within the plan will be removed from your calendar.